Skip to main content

 These cameos provide a glimpse of the substrate of life where people like Charlie Russell, Gordon Haber and George Adamson lived.
 They were not distracted by the hustle and bustle of the material world.
 Instead, they rooted their lives in the listening quiet to see into Nature’s eyes.
 It is how and why they understood Bears, Wolves, and Lions for whom they really are.
 It is why, more than ever, we need take the lessons of quantum physics to heart.

 When subatomic particles with minds of their own were discovered more than a century ago, modern humans received an incomparable gift – insight into the true nature of Nature.
 Quantum physics told us that matter doesn’t really matter or rather it does, but it is secondary to what lies within.
-The tangible world we occupy in its dazzling, myriad guises is window dressing, the explicit expression of what physicist David Bohm called the implicit world.
+The tangible world we occupy in its dazzling, myriad guises is window dressing, the explicate expression of what physicist David Bohm called the implicate world.
 In the comfortable, collectively-sanctioned language of scientific symbols and equations, quantum physics gave us proof of what Charlie and the Bears, Gordon Haber and the Wolves, George Adamson and the Lions, and Mary and Jesus experienced.

 We do not need, however, to rely solely on science, nor the word of Charlie, George, and Mary.
 We only need to reflect on our own experience: the smiling eyes of our Dog, the gentle touch of our Cat, the gasp in awe of a breaching Whale, the joy of a frolicking Horse.
 These are all visits to the quantum world.
 These are visits to the world within where all beings meet and live.
 But brief staycation excursions are not enough.
 The very fundaments of human culture need to be redirected into this terrain.